cobalthq/cobalt-product-public-docs/content/en/Methodologies/external-network.md

 - [Further investigation](#further-investigation)

 {{% alert title="Tools" color="primary" %}}
-During this testing phase, pentesters use multiple service discovery tools, such as:
+During this testing phase, pentesters use multiple tools, such as:

 - Nmap
 - Aquatone